 Programs such as educational training, discussion forums, and other programmatic initiatives are remarkably important in creating an inclusive and equitable workplace.
 Many organizations have launched these types of initiatives as an initial, organization-wide, commitment to DEI.
 The issues aren’t with the programs themselves — on the contrary, they can help cultivate a shared sense of community, understanding, and responsibility.
 The shortfall of programs is when they exist in isolation and are not complemented by an equal investment in building an infrastructure of equity in policy, process, and leadership commitment, as outlined above.
 An astute DEI strategist will design plans and recommendations that bring together a sustainable approach that balances programmatic efforts, like training and discussions, with mid-and longer-term infrastructural investments.
 Doing so will demonstrate the enduring commitment of your organization of diversity, equity, and inclusion.

 Step 4: Ensuring DEI Talent Have the Right Attributes

-In early 2020, LinkedIn identified tthe top five soft skills, or attributes, most in demand by employers: creativity, persuasion, collaboration, adaptability and emotional intelligence.
-These attributes strongly parallel the characteristics of a successful DEI strategist who will work across your organization to guide and influence a culture of inclusion and belonging.
+LinkedIn identified the top five soft skills, or attributes, most in demand by employers: creativity, persuasion, collaboration, adaptability, and emotional intelligence.
+These attributes strongly parallel the characteristics of a successful DEI strategist, who will work across your organization to guide and influence a culture of inclusion and belonging.
 Similarly, Deloitte has identified six signature attributes of an inclusive leader: